Joyyang158/Joyyang158.github.io/_pages/about.md

 - Retrieval-Augmented Generation (RAG)
 - Reliability and Trustworthiness of LLMs
-- Better Fine-Tuning and Alignment Methods
+- Advanced Post-Training and Alignment Methods
-- Efficient Training and Inference
+- Efficient Fine-Tuning

 **I am actively seeking PhD opportunities for Fall 2025**.
 You are welcome to explore my [publications](publications/), [professional experience](teaching/), and [CV](assets/CV_HaoyanYang.pdf) for further details on my work and research.